By Signing up for our emails, you'll be the first to receive the best discounts InVite Health has to offer.

-By Nicole Crane, BS, NTP
+Written by Nicole Crane, BS, NTP

-When it comes to sun protection, there are some things that many of us know to do already.
-We put on our sunscreen, we sit in the shade, wear a hat and sunglasses, but all of these protective measures have limiting factors.
+As we move towards summer, the sun gets stronger and has the potential to damage our skin.
+When it comes to sun protection, there are some things that many of us know to do already - wear sunscreen, sit in the shade, wear a hat and sunglasses - but all of these protective measures have limiting factors.
 Sunscreen has to be reapplied often and washes off easily when we perspire or go in the water.
-Most sunscreens out there also contain harsh active ingredients and other chemicals that disrupt our healthy hormone balance and have major negative effects on our healthy respiratory, endocrine and immune function.
+Most also contain harsh active ingredients and other chemicals that disrupt our healthy hormone balance and have major negative effects on our healthy respiratory, endocrine and immune function.
 This can be quite damaging to our health, plus sunscreen blocks the absorption of Vitamin D, an essential nutrient for immune and skin health.
-The good news is that there is something you can do to give yourself a lit bit of extra protection that doesn’t require sunscreen, a hat or sunglasses and it stays with you all day, every day, in the water and while you are exercising and sweating.
+The good news is that there is something you can do that provides extra protection that doesn’t require sunscreen, a hat or sunglasses and it stays with you all day.
 It certainly does not replace any of these other protective measures, but it can give you an edge when it comes to protecting the skin from aging, wrinkling and even sunburn.
+They're called Superfoods.

 The benefits of lycopene and skin extend beyond those who are fair and burn easily.
 In a 2008 study in the British Journal of Investigative Dermatology, researchers gave 20 subjects either 5 tbsp. of tomato paste, rich in lycopene plus 1 tbsp. of olive oil, or just olive oil alone for 12 weeks.
 They were then exposed to UV light at the beginning and end of the study and it was found that the tomato paste group has 33% more protection against sunburn than the olive oil only group iv .
 The researchers said that this was the equivalent of 1.3 SPF, which means that you can stay in the sun 1.3 times longer just from tomatoes.
 The SPF for concentrated lycopene measures at closer to 3 or 4 SPF.
 While this certainly does not replace a natural sunscreen with a much higher SPF, every bit helps, especially when this protection comes from the inside out.
 When it comes to skin, tomatoes and the lycopene they contain packs a powerful punch against sunburns and aging skin, no matter your skin tone.
 Lycopene can be a hard nutrient to absorb, and cooked tomatoes, especially pureed and paired with a healthy fat like olive oil, is much more bioavailable than raw tomatoes.